mothur/mothur.github.io/_wiki/chimera.vsearch.md

 ### name - not recommended

-The name option allows you to provide a name file associated with your taxonomy file.
+The name option allows you to provide a name file associated with your fasta file.

 We DO NOT recommend using the name file.
 Instead we recommend using a count file.
 The count file reduces the time and resources needed to process commands.
 It is a smaller file and can contain group information.

 ### group - not recommended

-The group parameter allows you to provide a group file to use when creating the summary file.
+The group parameter allows you to provide a group file.

 We DO NOT recommend using the name / group file combination.
 Instead we recommend using a count file.
 The count file reduces the time and resources needed to process commands.
 It is a smaller file and can contain group information.